phil-l-brockwell/CV/README.md

 # Phil Brockwell

-I am a Junior Web/Mobile Developer in London.
-I enjoy working out how things work and what started out as a hobby has lead to a full time profession.

-Check out some of my work on my [Website](http://phil-brockwell.herokuapp.com) or code on [GitHub](https://github.com/robertpulson).
+I am a Junior Web/Mobile Developer in London, who stumbled accross the intricacies of computer science a few years ago.
+My keen attitude for problem solving, thirst for learning, and interest in all things technological, lead me to a decision to take the red pill and embark on a new career.

 # Code Examples